WEC-Sim/WEC-Sim/source/code_structure.rst

 The Actuation Force/Torque PTOs allow the user to define the PTO force/torque at each time-step and provide the position, velocity and acceleration of the PTO at each time-step.
 The user can use the response information to calculate the PTO force/torque.
 The Actuation Motion PTOs allow the user to define the motion of the PTO.
-These can be usefull to simulate forced-oscillation tests.
+These can be useful to simulate forced-oscillation tests.

 .. figure:: _static/ptosLib.PNG
    :width: 400 pt